Gandedhe

 Gandedhe (ಗಂಡೆದೆ) is a 2010 Indian Kannada language romantic action film written and directed by Akula Shiva and produced by Ramu of Ramu Enterprises.
-The film stars Chiranjeevi Sarja and Ragini Dwivedi in the lead roles.
+The film stars Chiranjeevi Sarja and Ragini Dwivedi in the lead roles with Devaraj and Rangayana Raghu in supporting roles.
 Noted composer Chakri scored the music.

 Plot

 Krishna (Chiranjeevi) is a poor college going boy who falls in love with his classmate Nandini (Ragini).
 Nandini is the daughter of a rich landlord Shankare Gowda (Devaraj).
 Both fall in love and seeks approval from their parents.
 Nandini's father is much against the alliance and disapproves of the relationship.
 The rest of the story deals with the methods adopted by Krishna to win over Nandini's family with the help of his friend SMS (Raghu), who has a solution for every issue that Krishna faces.